oussou-dev/Zillow_Zestimate_Kaggle/README.md

-## Project: Zillow Prize: Zillow’s Home Value Prediction (Zestimate)
+## House Price Prediction: Zillow Prize: Zillow’s Home Value Prediction (Zestimate)
 ### Can you improve the algorithm that changed the world of real estate?

 ### Summary